Why Listing Early in the Week Helps Sellers

 • notice requirements

-• contingency plans for pets, work schedules, and kid logistics
+• plans for pets, work schedules, and kid logistics

-If you list right before the weekend, you often end up with the worst combo: high interest + low ability to accommodate it.
-And in real life, missed showings can be missed offers.
+If you list right before the weekend, you may end up with the worst combo: high interest and low ability to accommodate it.
+As a result, missed showings can become missed offers.

 4) You can create a cleaner offer strategy